Where to Stay in Athens

 However, it is not that easy to choose the best area to stay in Athens, as you may want to combine your visit with different experiences, which would require for you to stay somewhere else.

 For example, if you are visiting Athens during the summer, you may want to remain in the Southern Suburbs, so that you are closer to the beach and the excellent Night Beach Clubs that Athens has to offer.

 Moreover, if you are a family wondering where to stay in Athens with Kids, and you are afraid of the protests that take place from time to time in the center of Athens, you may choose a safer area, which is also more friendly to families such as Kifisia, in the Northern Suburbs.

 So, allow us to provide you with more information on where to stay in Athens, regarding the different areas to stay in Athens, with their advantages and disadvantages.

-General Description of the Areas to Stay in Athens.
+Where to Stay in Athens: General Description of the Best Areas

 In general, there are four main areas where you can stay in Athens.

 The first is the center of Athens, which features the main touristic places and has neighborhoods such as Syntagma, Plaka, Monastiraki, Kolonaki, Omonoia, Ilisia, Thiseio, Zografou, and others.

 Below you can see a general map of Athens, featuring these four areas.
 We would not recommend staying in other sectors, e.g. on the west or east suburbs, as they tend to be quiet far from the main activities you will most probably pursue while you are in Athens and will not be convenient for your stay.